-Pumpkin adds unexpected flavor and nutrients to your favorite comfort food.
+Pumpkin mac and cheese adds autumnal flavor to your favorite comfort food.
+Made with creamy Gouda and nutty Grand Cru® cheeses.

 - 1 pound medium shells pasta